zalando/skipper/docs/kubernetes/ingress-controller.md

 # Skipper Ingress Controller

-This documentation is meant for for cluster operators and describes how to install skipper as Ingress-Controller into your Kubernetes Cluster.
+This documentation is meant for for cluster operators and describes how to install Skipper as Ingress-Controller into your Kubernetes Cluster.

 ## Why you should use skipper as ingress controller?

 Baremetal loadbalancer perform really well, but the configuration is not updated frequently and most of these installations are not meant to rapidly change.
-With introducing kubernetes this will change and there is a need of rapid changing http routers.
+With introducing Kubernetes this will change and there is a need of rapid changing http routers.
 Skipper is designed for rapidly changing it's routing tree.